jrh3k5/cryptonabber-sync/README.md

 ```
 - account_name: "<the name of the account in YNAB to be updated>"
   payee_name: "<the payee name to be recorded in YNAB>"
+  transaction_category_name: "<the budget category under which the transaction is to be written in YNAB>"
   wallet_address: "<the address of the wallet that holds the ass
   address_type: "erc20"
   chain_name: "<the chain name of the RPC node to be used to read this token's information>"
-  transaction_category_name: "<the budget category under which the transaction is to be written in YNAB>"et>"
   token_address: "<the address of the ERC20 asset>"
 ```